minhhung3815/BKTinder/README.md

 * Lacking of users for using app.

 ## What next?
-* AI Feature: Deploy AI model to the server.
+* AI Feature: deploy AI model to the server.
-* Software: increase UI for easier look.
+* Software Feature: increase UI for easier look.
 * Database: rearrange the structure of NoSQL database to optimize accessing data.